NatyEsquenazi/NatyEsquenazi/README.md

 ### Hi there 👋

 - 😄 My name is Natalia and I'm from Argentina.
+- ⚡ I have a bachelor's degree in political science and a master's degree in Economics
 - 🔭 I'm currently working as a data analyst in the statistics department.
 - 🌱 I'm a highly committed member of a research group that study ethics and artificial intelligence.